Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 compute blade of LUMI-C will be on two different switches even though in the node numbering they are numbered consecutively.
 For LUMI-G both nodes on a blade will be on a different pair of switches and each node is connected to two switches.
 Thw switch blades are also water cooled (each one can consume up to 250W).
-No current possible configuration of the Cray EX system needs that much switches.
+No currently possible configuration of the Cray EX system needs that all swtich positions in the switch chassis.

 This does not mean that the extra positions cannot be useful in the future.
 If not for an interconnect, one could, e.g., export PCIe ports to the back and attach, e.g., PCIe-based storage via blades as the